ibm-cloud-docs/cloud-object-storage/object-lock.md

 Object Lock helps customers govern data preservation and retention requirements by enforcing data immutability for their backup, disaster recovery, and cyber resiliency workloads.

 Object Lock ensures that data can not be deleted by anyone, not even IBM Cloud support.
 Users familiar with AWS S3 Object Lock may notice that only Compliance Mode and not Governance Mode is supported - there is no way to suspend retention on an object.
 Read the documentation carefully.
-{:important}
+{:warning}

 When using Object Lock, it is your responsibility to ensure compliance with any regulations that you (your organization) may be subject to when it comes to preservation and storage of data for long term retention.
 {:important}

 When using Object Lock, you are responsible for ensuring that your IBM Cloud Account is kept in good standing per IBM Cloud policies and guidelines for as long as the data is subject to a retention period.
 Refer to IBM Cloud Service terms for more information.